GeorgeLuImmortal/MTVQA-benchmark.github.io/README.md

-MTVQA-benchmark home page
+# MTVQA-benchmark home page

+## Acknowledgements
-The code for the home page of this benchmark is adapted from the MMMU Benchmark project https://github.com/MMMU-Benchmark/MMMU
+This home page is adapted from the [MMMU Benchmark project](https://github.com/MMMU-Benchmark/MMMU).